claytonjwong/socartic-method/README.md

 Socrates viewed internal inconsistency as a moral sickness to be purged.
 We cannot believe two contradicting thoughts without being ignorant (or crazy).
 Internal conflict causes practical problems, such as disabling good decision making.

 ## 8. Systole and Diastole

+The Socratic method uses 2 methods of thought: systole and diastole.

+1. Systole
+  * seeing similarities between things which appear different
+  * platonic collection: seeing many as one via categorical "buckets" of similarities
+2. Diastole
+  * seeing differences between things which appear similar
+  * platonic division: seeing one as many via categorical "buckets" of differences

 ## 9. Analogies
 ## 10. Socratic Rules for Dialogue
 ## 11. Ignorance